-Gene BRCA1 is a tumour suppressor gene, which helps protect our body from proliferation uncontrolled of cells, leading to inhibiting the formation of tumours.
-Simultaneously, cancerous BRCA1, and BRCA2 together with MGMT and RAD 51 involved in the repair of the double-strand break of DNA [41].
-Research shows that a diet low in folic acid and cobalamin increases the risk of tumour formation by increasing the rate of promoter methylation of the RAR $\beta$ and BRCA1 genes [42, 43].
+Gene BRCA1 is a tumour suppressor gene, which helps protect our body from uncontrolled proliferation of cells, leading to inhibiting the formation of cancers.
+Simultaneously, BRCA1, and BRCA2 together with MGMT and RAD 51 involved in the repair of the double-strand break of DNA [41].
+Research shows that a diet low in folic acid and cobalamin increases the risk of tumour formation by increasing the rate of promoter methylation of the RAR β and BRCA1 genes [42, 43].